markshevchenko/algorithms-in-rust/book/1/Array_as_a_data_structure.md

 ## Finding minimum of array

-We have seen two algorithms that iterate through entrire array.
+We have seen two algorithms that iterate through entire array.
 But sometimes we need proceed *specific cases*.

 For example we can specificly proceed a first or a last item of an array.
 Implementing the `min` function we compare each next item with the current minimum value, but we haven't this value for the first item of the array.